Week 12 Power Rankings: Why every NFL team is thankful

 Week 11 ranking: 7

 Thankful for: Hiring head coach Matt Nagy.
 Bears fans grew completely detached from the team when John Fox was in charge.
 Nagy is the complete opposite of Fox.
-He's young, energetic, engaging and offensive-minded; exactly what the Bears needed to escape the doldrums of the NFC North.
-The Bears won 14 total games from 2015-17.
+He's young, energetic, engaging and offensive-minded, exactly what the Bears needed to escape the doldrums of the NFC North.
+The Bears won 14 total games from 2015 to 2017.
 Nagy already has the Bears at seven wins with six games left to go in his first season at the helm. -- Jeff Dickerson

 7. Los Angeles Chargers (7-3)